 Mary's past is littered with partial careers in teaching, cooking, and writing.
 At Bluestem Farm, she takes the helm as head egg washer, delivery driver, and pickle maker.
 She's usually the person at the other end of an email, and she usually has salad dressing on her shirt.

-Much of the 80 acres of woods, rolling grassland, and gardens that make up Bluestem Farm were fallow from the early sixties until 2012, when we came to own the land.
+Much of the 80 acres of woods, rolling grassland, and gardens that make up this place were fallow from the early sixties until 2012, when we came to own the land.
 During that time, the farm’s many habitats were protected in an interconnected patchwork vibrant with plant and animal life.

 Today, we’re carefully transitioning the property back to working farmland in a way that continues to protect the land.
 Our farming practices include managed intensive rotational grazing, certified organic growing methods, and zero chemical inputs.
 We are proud to offer our members and customers certified organic vegetables and plentiful, varied diets straight through both the gorgeous summers and long winters of northwest lower Michigan.

 We chose the name Bluestem Farm for the native Midwestern grass by the same name.
-Its roots reach extraordinarily deep.
+Its roots reach incredibly deep.

-In 2013-14, we were honored to write a year-long column for Edible Grande Traverse Magazine that followed the travails and successes of an early year on our land in East Jordan.
+We wrote a year-long column for Edible Grande Traverse Magazine that followed the travails and successes of an early year at Bluestem Farm.
 Read the whole series here: Summer, Fall, The Holidays, Winter & Spring at Bluestem Farm

 What is Organic Farming, Really? - Clean Eating Magazine